Dhanyasi: Structure and Lakshana

 The notes used in this scale are shadjam, sadharana gandharam, shuddha madhyamam, panchamam and kaishiki nishadham in ascending scale, with shuddha dhaivatam and shuddha rishabham included in descending scale.
 For the details of the notations and terms, see swaras in Carnatic music.

 The rāgam used by Dikshitar school of music uses chathusruti rishabham (R2) in the descending scale, in place of shuddha rishabham (R1), bringing it under the 20th melakarta Natabhairavi.

-Popular compositions

-There are many compositions set to Dhanyasi rāgam.